Use of alcohol and other drugs before or while at work can have a significant negative impact on individuals and the people around them.

 If an alcohol or drug-related hazard is identified in your workplace, you need to eliminate or reduce any related harm, as far as is practicable.

 The most effective work health and wellbeing programs follow the same steps as successful safety programs, so your efforts to manage alcohol and drugs are best done as part of an integrated approach.
+Use the following resources to help get your workplace health and wellbeing programs off the ground.

 Our Simple Steps to Safety guide, with useful templates and checklists, will help you to include work health and safety as part of your business planning.
 Following these simple steps can help you create a positive work health, safety and wellbeing culture that contributes to the success of your business.